Distance from Sofia: 70km

 The base area is packed with restaurants and cafes where the lazy (or non-skier) can easily spend the day sunbathing on the sheltered terraces, watching beginners on the nursery slopes.

 Night skiing is available from 17.00 – 21.00 hours.
 You will need to buy a separate lift pass, however.

 Prices in Borovets are extremely inflated during peak season and may be a bit of a surprise to expats coming from Sofia.
 Last season some more attractive season tickets were introduced, making it very attractive to ski during the week.

 Plenty of hotels to chose from, large and small, either in the resort centre or a little further from the centre.
 Additionally there is now also a good option of privately owned studios or apartments for rent.

 Part of the Rila mountain range, about 26km from Samokov.
 Two drag lifts provide access to runs for intermediate to advanced skiers.
 Great alternative to Borovets for a day trip from Sofia or a good escape from Borovets.

 An intermediate run of 1700 m, served by a single drag lift and is adequately challenging if just out for a day’s skiing.

-Situated at an altitude of 1400m in the Rila Mountains not far from the town of Sapareva Banya, this area has recently been developed (although not with some vehement protests from environmentalists) and offers a quieter and cheaper alternative to Borovets ideal for weekends.
+Situated at an altitude of 1400m in the Rila Mountains not far from the town of Sapareva Banya, this area has recently been developed (although not without some vehement protests from environmentalists) and offers a quieter and cheaper alternative to Borovets ideal for weekends.

 Bansko and Pamporovo are a little further afield and more suited for longer breaks, though many Sofianies do leave the city early on a Friday evening to head off for a weekend's skiing.